Skip to content

 - line-2: jumping

-Note that number of lines in sections prompts does not have to match the number of sections
+The number of lines in section prompts does not need to match the number of sections.

-If there are less lines than sections, sections will be interpolated to strech duration of the entire video
+If there are fewer lines than sections, prompts are interpolated to stretch across the full video duration.

-For example, video with 4 sections and 2 lines in the section prompts will result in first line being used for the first 2 sections and second line being used for the last 2 sections
+For example, with 4 sections and 2 lines, the first line is used for sections 1-2 and the second line for sections 3-4.

-Section prompts are compatible with Prompt Enhancer and in that case, each combine prompt (base prompt plus per-section prompt) will be enhanced separately
+They are compatible with Prompt Enhancer.
+In that mode, each combined prompt (base prompt plus section suffix) is enhanced separately.

 Video Encode

-Video location is set in settings -> image paths -> video
+Video output location is set in Settings -> Image paths -> Video.

-Video is encoded using selected codec and codec options
+Video is encoded with the selected codec and codec options.

-, to see codecs available on your system, use refresh
+The default codec is libx264.
+To see codecs available on your system, use refresh.

-By default, model will not create image files, but can be enabled in video settings
+By default, the model does not save image files, but this can be enabled in video settings.

 Tip